simonw/llm/docs/help.md

-  prompt*       Execute a prompt aliases       Manage model aliases chat          Hold an ongoing chat with a model. embed         Embed text and store or return the result embed-db      Manage the embeddings database embed-models  Manage available embedding models embed-multi   Store embeddings for multiple strings at once install       Install packages from PyPI into the same environment as LLM
+  prompt*       Execute a prompt aliases       Manage model aliases chat          Hold an ongoing chat with a model. collections   View and manage collections of embeddings embed         Embed text and store or return the result embed-models  Manage available embedding models embed-multi   Store embeddings for multiple strings at once install       Install packages from PyPI into the same environment as LLM